jernelv/SpecAnalysis/README.md

 ## Spectral Pre-Processing
 Several spectral pre-processing methods are available, and can be used to e.g. correct for additive and multiplicative errors in the spectra.
 All pre-processing methods can be found under the "Pre-processing" tab.

 In principle, there are no practical restrictions on applying several pre-processing methods on the same spectra.
 However, multiple pre-processing steps are always done in a set order for practical purposes.
-If both scatter corrections and differentiation are chosen, the scatter correction method will always be done first.
+If for example both scatter corrections and differentiation are chosen, the scatter correction method will always be done first.

 This is the order of pre-processing steps:
 1. Data binning